alarner/perk-docs/src/guides/database-migrations-knex.md

 * [20151009115505_create_users.js](https://github.com/alarner/perk/blob/master/migrations/20151009115505_create_users.js)
 * [20151009155020_create_authentication.js](https://github.com/alarner/perk/blob/master/migrations/20151009155020_create_authentication.js)

 > Notice how these files each start with a long number.
 This number is a timestamp representing when the migration was created.
-Migrations run in chronological order and this timestamp preserves the order.
+Migrations run in chronological order and this timestamp preserves that order.

 These migrations define how user information is stored within Perk, but you can also create your own migrations.